mfsjr/manifold-dx/README.md

 ### How It Works

-Let's say we have used TypeScript to define application state that looks like this:
+Let's say we have used TypeScript interfaces to define application state that looks like this:

  ![alt text](./StateDiagram.png)